mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

 > - The name of the fxp
 > - The content of the conversion terms

+The Services FXP - will include the desired currency pair in the GET /services/FXP (some currency flows are unidirectional and some require a staging currency).
+This is not addressed in this document.

+When the Payee DFSP receives the Service response, it can request quotes from all parties that provide the service pairs.

 ### Questions

 - I am reviewing the quotes, and currently I can only see one currency.
 So in the receive scenario above, the receiving DFSP would get a message saying please accept 100 ZMK.
 I cannot see where you would say, "but I will send in a currency you need to convert as I am sending in MWF".
 The receiving DFSP would say great - send it over
-- On the Services FXP - are you envisioning the GET /services/FXP to include the desired currency pair (working through that some currency flows are unidirectional and some require a staging currency).
 - Or do you see the response to say - FDH FX offers the following Currency Pairs and corridors
-- When the Payee DFSP receives the Service response, I assume it might get quotes from all that provide the service pairs.
-Is that correct?

 I see we have a POST fxQuote but a PUT fxQuotes - should they not be the same?